 The Landmark Commission promotes preservation issues of importance in the City of DeKalb.
 It is are charged with discussing, deliberating and taking action on preservation issues within the City.
 Historic buildings play a special role in creating the distinctive character of each and every community.
 Their essential legacy of cultural, educational, recreational, aesthetic, social, and environmental benefits must be preserved for present and future generations.

 The Landmark Commission is comprised of seven members, with each member appointed by the Mayor generally serving for a three-year term.
-To apply for Landmark Commission membership, please submit a letter of interest to Ellen Divita.

 - Reviewing nominations of historic and architecturally significant properties to the National Register of Historic Places